Héroes del Silencio: Breakup and reunion

-2007 Reunion tour
+2007 reunion tour

-20 years after their first album, and 11 years after they split up, the band announced a ten-day reunion tour that would take them to Guatemala City, Buenos Aires, Monterrey, Ciudad de México, Los Angeles, Sevilla, Zaragoza and Valencia.
+Twenty years after their first album, and eleven years after they split up, the band announced a ten-day reunion tour that would take them to Guatemala City, Buenos Aires, Monterrey, Ciudad de México, Los Angeles, Sevilla, Zaragoza and Valencia.
 For this tour guitarist Gonzalo Valdivia (Juan Valdivia's brother) replaced former band member Alan Boguslavsky.
 More than 20,000 people attended each concert and some of the concerts saw as many as 90,000 fans (e.g. in Valencia, Ricardo Tormo's Stadium).
 The tour was followed by another live album, Tour 2007.
-The album came with a 2 DVD that showed the concert at Ciudad de Mexico as well as showing some songs from other concerts like Bendecida in Los Angeles and Flor Venenosa in Monterrey.
+The album came with two DVD's that showed the concert at Ciudad de Mexico as well as showing some songs from other concerts like "Bendecida" in Los Angeles and "Flor Venenosa" in Monterrey.
 The other DVD contained a documentary of the group as they traveled through every city during the tour.
-The deluxe box set included both DVD and CD as well as a backstage pass, some drumsticks, a t-shirt, and 2 posters.
+The deluxe box set included both DVD and CD as well as a backstage pass, some drumsticks, a t-shirt, and two posters.

 After the tour, singer-songwriter Enrique Bunbury announced his new album, focusing in his solo career.